yujiri8/yujiri.xyz/software/crystal.md

 A deeper issue I have is that function calls don't need parentheses (just `func arg1, arg2`), which means *there is no way to reference a function without calling it*.
 You can work around it by defining a proc that calls the function, but that feels so inelegant.
 It also makes it unclear while reading whether something is a function or just a variable.

 I do want to say that I really like that `continue` is called `next`.
-It's an *way* clearer name.
+It's a *way* clearer name.
 I don't know what idiot decided to call that `continue`, but it's nice to see someone breaking from the tradition.

 ## Semantics